 A writing ink is produced by combining tannin acid, which is extracted from the bark or fruit rind, with iron sulphate.

-The seed and juice are packed with antioxidants and there is evidence to support their use as a tonic to maintain a healthy liver and prostate.
+The seed and juice are packed with antioxidants and there is evidence to support their consumption as a tonic to maintain a healthy liver and prostate.

 Although naturally adapted to dry, warm temperate climates, it grows well and produces fair quality fruit in sub-humid to humid subtropical and tropical climates, generally in areas with annual lows of 10 to 24 °C, annual highs of 20 to 35 °C, annual rainfall of 500 to 1500 mm and a dry season of 3 to 8 months.

-New plants can be easily grown from seed, but common practice is to use cuttings or air-layering (circumposing) techniques to produce plants with predictable and desirable characteristics, such as high fruit quality and yield.
-Suckering is a common problem feature, but is an additional source of suitable planting material.
+New plants are easily started from seed but common practice is to use cuttings or air-layering (circumposing) techniques to produce plants with predictable and desirable characteristics, such as good yields of high fruit quality.
+Suckering, though a common problem, is another potential source of suitable planting material.

 It performs best on free-draining loam, sand and limestone soils of a slightly acid to alkaline nature, generally with a pH of 6.0 to 8.5 and on sites with full to partial sun exposure.

 Varieties reported to do well in tropical climates include 'Vietnamese Red', 'Francis', 'Wonderful' and 'Ben Hur' (which produces very large fruit).
 The fruit will not continue to ripen after harvesting and should therefore only be harvested when fully ripe.